Miguelos/web-template/README.md

 web-template
 ============

+Static web template.

-Simple web in one html with sections.
+One html with sections.

 Feaures:
 * waypoints